MKastek/simLIBS/README.md

 ![](images/plot_dynamic.png)

 ### Ion spectra
-After simulation with parameter websraping = dynamic, ion spectra are stored in ion_spectra (pd.DataFrame) and can plotted.
+After simulation with parameter websraping = dynamic, ion spectra are stored in ion_spectra (pd.DataFrame) and can be plotted.
 ```python
 libs.plot_ion_spectra()
 ```